 Risk Assessment: It is the responsibility of the physician to select only those patients who can safely undergo the required procedure with the use of moderate/deep sedation.
-The risk of each case should be assessed.
+The risk of each case should be assessed and documented in the pre-procedure note.
 The following patients are at increased risk during moderate/deep sedation.

-Elderly patients (> 70 years of age)
+- Elderly patients (> 70 years of age)

-- Neonatal/ Pediatric patients - Morbidly obese patients - Patients at increased risk of aspiration (full stomach, trauma, hiatal hernia) - Patients with concomitant diseases, especially cardiovascular and pulmonary diseases - Pregnant patients - Patients with difficult airway (known difficult intubation, neck injury, facial trauma or anomalies, etc.)
+- Neonatal/ Pediatric patients

+- Morbidly obese patients

+- Patients at increased risk of aspiration (full stomach, trauma, hiatal hernia)

+- Patients with concomitant diseases, especially cardiovascular and pulmonary diseases

+- Pregnant patients

+- Patients with difficult airway (known difficult intubation, neck injury, facial trauma or anomalies, etc.)